In this blog, we answer some of the key questions about the Apprenticeship Levy and how it can be accessed.

 The Apprenticeship Levy can solely be used towards the costs of apprenticeship training and assessment by an approved training provider, like Alpha Development.
 Apprentices can be new or existing employees, and there is no maximum age limit for someone to be part of an apprenticeship programme.

 The levy can support businesses in closing skills gaps by upskilling and reskilling current employees whilst introducing new team members.
-You can find out more by registering to attend our Maximising Your Apprenticeship Levy Webinar.
+You can find out more by watching our Maximising Your Apprenticeship Levy webinar recording.

 There are two ways that businesses can access the funding; either through the Apprenticeship Levy, or by claiming back 95% of the cost through government funding.
 For businesses who pay the levy, the money is held in a Digital Apprenticeship Service account which can be used to fund the cost of training and developing apprentices.